Prempeh College: Uniform

 The school uniform includes a green shirt with the college crest along with a brown short(Awura abena).
 Students wear this to class on a daily basis.
 For ceremonial purposes, students wear a green jacket with embroidery of the college crest.
 The college blazer (suit) was in use from the beginning in 1949, was dropped in the 1980s, and was revived in 2003.
 Students wear the college suit for ceremonial purposes, such as speech days and graduation ceremonies.

 School magazine

 The magazine of Prempeh College has long been called The Stool.
 It is a 100-page document that gives annual reports for the school.
-With a patron, an editorial board, and the SRC, they deliver the all-formidable magazine to the student body.
-What has always been featured, for example, are perceptions about the school from outside, short messages from students of the college to other schools, interviews with alumni, and many other interesting features.
+With a patron, an editorial board, and the SRC, they deliver the magazine to the student body.
+What is featured, for example, are perceptions about the school from outside, short messages from students of the college to other schools, interviews with alumni, and other features.